-Where the first coefficient (l=0) is either unity or another constant, it need not be coded in the data table.
+When the first coefficient (l=0) is either unity or another constant, it need not be coded in the data table.
+If the first coefficient is coded, it must be coded together with higher order coefficients as a single dataset.